bitwiseworks/python-os2/Doc/library/xml.etree.elementtree.rst

 ^^^^^^^^^^^^^^^^^^^

-.. class:: TreeBuilder(element_factory=None)
+.. class:: TreeBuilder(element_factory=None, *, comment_factory=None, \
+                       pi_factory=None, insert_comments=False, insert_pis=False)

    Generic element structure builder.
-This builder converts a sequence of start, data, and end method calls to a well-formed element structure.
+This builder converts a sequence of start, data, end, comment and pi method calls to a well-formed element structure.
 You can use this class to build an element structure using a custom XML parser, or a parser for some other XML-like format.

-The *element_factory* is called to create new :class:`Element` instances when given.
+   *element_factory*, when given, must be a callable accepting two positional
+   arguments: a tag and a dict of attributes.
+It is expected to return a new element instance.

+   The *comment_factory* and *pi_factory* functions, when given, should behave like the :func:`Comment` and :func:`ProcessingInstruction` functions to create comments and processing instructions.
+When not given, the default factories will be used.
+When *insert_comments* and/or *insert_pis* is true, comments/pis will be inserted into the tree if they appear within the root element (but not outside of it).

    .. method:: close()